Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Low regularity Strichartz for the paradifferential flow

 While such an estimate will follow from our results in this section, it is not robust enough, neither for our applications later on, nor for the proof.
 We point out two more specific closely related issues:

-\begin{itemize} \item For the applications, the typical source term $f_\lambda$ will a trilinear form which generally contains unbalanced interactions, and which, even using bilinear $L^2$ bounds, we cannot estimate in any $L^p$ norm without loosing derivatives. \item For the proof, localizing both the source term $f_\lambda$ and the initial data $v_\lambda$ at frequency $\lambda$ does not a-priori guarantee a similar localization for the solution.
-Further, if we take the next obvious step and relocalize the solution at frequency $\lambda$, the commutators arising as truncation errors have a similar unbalanced trilinear structure. \end{itemize}
+\begin{itemize} \item For the applications, the typical source term $f_\lambda$ will a trilinear form which generally contains unbalanced interactions, and which, even using bilinear $L^2_{t,x}$ bounds, we cannot estimate in any $L^p$ norm without losing derivatives. \item For the proof, localizing both the source term $f_\lambda$ and the initial data $v_\lambda$ at frequency $\lambda$ does not a-priori guarantee a similar localization for the solution.
+Furthermore, if we take the next obvious step and relocalize the solution at frequency $\lambda$, the commutators arising as truncation errors have a similar unbalanced trilinear structure. \end{itemize}

 For these reasons, we need to enlarge the space of allowed source terms.
-At first one might hope that working with source terms such as in \eqref{dl} might suffice.
-While that has turned out to suffice for energy type bounds, the Strichartz estimates seem far less robust.
-To bridge this gap we use a definition which involves duality.
-Precisely, for smooth, frequency localized functions $w_\lambda$ solving
+At first, one might hope that working with source terms such as in \eqref{dl} might suffice.
+While that has turned out to suffice for energy-type bounds, the Strichartz estimates seem far less robust.
+To bridge this gap, we use a definition which involves duality.
+Precisely, for smooth, frequency localized functions $w_\lambda$ solving the inhomogeneous equation

 we define a homogeneous functional